corinnefog/Portal-players/README.md

 This is a Flask based web app for a summer league baseball team.
-Players are able to login and see data specific to themsleves from over the course of the season.
-The database was built using sqlite.
-Though built locally in my terminal, I made it deployable to the web through the use of Render.
+Players are able to login with their last name and a password to see data specific to themsleves from over the course of the season.
+Data includes velocity and spin rate averages, strike percentages, and overall game data.
+This project was made for the use of players, college scouts, and coaches.
+A combination of SQL, python, and html was used.